Adapting to the New Ways of Dining: Safely Re-Opening Your Restaurant

 When they are at work, inform them of the proper techniques of hand-washing.
 They should frequently wash their hands to prevent the spread of germs.

 Face masks are also a requirement for workers and customers.
-Wearing a mask keeps everyone in your restaurant safe by slowing the spread of COVID-19.
+Wearing a mask keeps everyone in your restaurant safe by slowing the spread.
 Stock up on disposable face masks in case your employee's mask rips or tears apart while working.

-Other great PPE tools are alcohol-based hand sanitizers and sanitizing wipes.
+Other great PPE tools are alcohol-based hand sanitizers and alcohol-based and non-alcohol based sanitizing wipes with benzalkonium chloride (BZK) in them.
 You should make them available to your workers as well as for customers in the restaurant.

 As an added precaution, upon entry into your restaurant, make it mandatory for everyone to undergo temperature checks.
 These could be either through automated temperature checks or by putting stationed employees at the front desk.
 Be sure to ensure that the employees designated to check temperatures are equipped with proper PPEs.